 In a study of young healthy subjects (n=20), mean renal clearance of Amantadine, normalized for body mass index, was 1.5 fold higher in males compared to females (p<0.032).

-The pH of the urine has been reported to influence the excretion rate of Amantadine hydrochloride.
-Since the excretion rate of Amantadine hydrochloride increases rapidly when the urine is acidic, the administration of urine acidifying drugs may increase the elimination of the drug from the body.
+The pH of the urine has been reported to influence the excretion rate of Amantadine.
+Since the excretion rate of Amantadine increases rapidly when the urine is acidic, the administration of urine acidifying drugs may increase the elimination of the drug from the body.

-Amantadine Hydrochloride Capsules, USP are indicated for the prophylaxis and treatment of signs and symptoms of infection caused by various strains of influenza A virus.
-Amantadine Hydrochloride Capsules, USP are also indicated in the treatment of parkinsonism and drug-induced extrapyramidal reactions.
+Amantadine hydrochloride capsules, USP is indicated for the prophylaxis and treatment of signs and symptoms of infection caused by various strains of influenza A virus.
+Amantadine hydrochloride capsules, USP is also indicated in the treatment of parkinsonism and drug-induced extrapyramidal reactions.

-Influenza A Treatment: Amantadine Hydrochloride Capsules, USP are also indicated in the treatment of uncomplicated respiratory tract illness caused by influenza A virus strains especially when administered early in the course of illness.
-There are no well-controlled clinical studies demonstrating that treatment with Amantadine Hydrochloride Capsules, USP will avoid the development of influenza A virus pneumonitis or other complications in high risk patients.
+Amantadine hydrochloride capsules, USP is also indicated in the treatment of uncomplicated respiratory tract illness caused by influenza A virus strains especially when administered early in the course of illness.
+There are no well-controlled clinical studies demonstrating that treatment with Amantadine hydrochloride capsules, USP will avoid the development of influenza A virus pneumonitis or other complications in high risk patients.

-- Amantadine Hydrochloride Capsules, USP is not a substitute for early vaccination on an annual basis as recommended by the Centers for Disease Control and Prevention Advisory Committee on Immunization Practices.
+- Amantadine hydrochloride capsules, USP are not a substitute for early vaccination on an annual basis as recommended by the Centers for Disease Control and Prevention Advisory Committee on Immunization Practices.

-Parkinson's Disease/Syndrome: Amantadine Hydrochloride Capsules, USP are indicated in the treatment of idiopathic Parkinson's disease (Paralysis Agitans), postencephalitic parkinsonism, and symptomatic parkinsonism which may follow injury to the nervous system by carbon monoxide intoxication.
+Amantadine hydrochloride capsules, USP are indicated in the treatment of idiopathic Parkinson's disease (Paralysis Agitans), postencephalitic parkinsonism, and symptomatic parkinsonism which may follow injury to the nervous system by carbon monoxide intoxication.
 It is indicated in those elderly patients believed to develop parkinsonism in association with cerebral arteriosclerosis.
-In the treatment of Parkinson's disease, Amantadine Hydrochloride Capsules, USP are less effective than levodopa, (-),-3-(3,4-dihydroxyphenyl)-L-alanine, and its efficacy in comparison with the anticholinergic antiparkinson drugs has not yet been established.
+In the treatment of Parkinson's disease, Amantadine is less effective than levodopa, (-)-3-(3,4-dihydroxyphenyl)-L-alanine, and its efficacy in comparison with the anticholinergic antiparkinson drugs has not yet been established.

-Drug-Induced Extrapyramidal Reactions: Amantadine Hydrochloride Capsules, USP are indicated in the treatment of drug-induced extrapyramidal reactions.
-Although anticholinergic-type side effects have been noted with Amantadine Hydrochloride Capsules, USP when used in patients with drug-induced extrapyramidal reactions, there is a lower incidence of these side effects than that observed with the anticholinergic antiparkinson drugs.
+Amantadine Hydrochloride, USP is indicated in the treatment of drug-induced extrapyramidal reactions.
+Although anticholinergic-type side effects have been noted with Amantadine when used in patients with drug-induced extrapyramidal reactions, there is a lower incidence of these side effects than that observed with the anticholinergic antiparkinson drugs.

-Amantadine Hydrochloride Capsules are contraindicated in patients with known hypersensitivity to Amantadine hydrochloride or to any of the other ingredients in Amantadine Hydrochloride Capsules.
+Amantadine hydrochloride capsules, USP are contraindicated in patients with known hypersensitivity to Amantadine hydrochloride or to any of the other ingredients in Amantadine hydrochloride capsules, USP.

-Deaths: Deaths have been reported from overdose with Amantadine hydrochloride.
+Deaths have been reported from overdose with Amantadine.
 The lowest reported acute lethal dose was 1 gram.
 Acute toxicity may be attributable to the anticholinergic effects of Amantadine.
 Drug overdose has resulted in cardiac, respiratory, renal or central nervous system toxicity.
-Cardiac dysfunction includes arrhythmia, tachycardia and hypertension (see OVERDOSAGE ).
+Cardiac dysfunction includes arrhythmia, tachycardia and hypertension (see OVERDOSAGE).

-Deaths due to drug accumulation (overdose) have been reported in patients with renal impairment, who were prescribed higher than recommended doses of SYMMETREL (Amantadine) for their level of renal function (see DOSAGE AND ADMINISTRATION; Dosage of Impaired Renal Function and OVERDOSAGE).
+Deaths due to drug accumulation (overdosage) have been reported in patients with renal impairment, who were prescribed higher than recommended doses of Amantadine Hydrochloride for their level of renal function (see DOSAGE AND ADMINISTRATION; Dosage of Impaired Renal Function and OVERDOSAGE).

 Patients receiving Amantadine hydrochloride capsules who note central nervous system effects or blurring of vision should be cautioned against driving or working in situations where alertness and adequate motor coordination are important.